GSA/digitalgov.gov/content/posts/2014-05-07-because-its-hard.md

 ---
-url: /2014/05/07/because-its-hard/
 date: 2014-05-07 10:00:35 -0400
 title: 'Because It&#8217;s Hard'
 summary: Two years ago, federal agencies were set on a fast track to create a 21st century digital government.
 The Federal Digital Strategy served up a heaping set of deliverables on a tight timeline.
-Agencies opened data sets, built
+Agencies opened data sets,
 authors:
   - gwynne-kostin
 categories: